** Dancing Into 2019

 it's too hot in the direct sunlight or too chilly or there's not a birthday going on.

-The men headed to a football game for the afternoon and I hung out with Anke, doing my best to practice communicating with her and figuring out some wedding party details.
+The men headed to a football game for the afternoon and I hung out with Anke, doing my best to practice communicating with her and figure out some wedding party details.

 I asked Hannes to send a selfie and he delivered, but he was also impressed